syncfusion-content/xamarin.android-docs/xamarin-android/SfSegmentedControl/Getting-Started.md

 ## Adding SfSegmentedControl Reference

-Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
+Syncfusion® Xamarin components are available in [nuget.org](https://www.nuget.org/).
 To add SfSegmentedControl to your project, open the NuGet package manager in Visual Studio, and search for [Syncfusion.Xamarin.Buttons.Android](https://www.nuget.org/packages/Syncfusion.Xamarin.Buttons.Android/#), and then install it.

 To know more about obtaining our components, refer to this [link](https://help.syncfusion.com/xamarin-android/introduction/download-and-installation).
 Also, if you prefer to manually refer the assemblies instead of NuGet, please refer the below assembly.